 WARNING: Rarely, this medication has caused serious, sometimes life-threatening blood and immune disorders (agranulocytosis, aplastic anemia, neutropenia, thrombotic thrombocytopenic purpura-TTP).
 Symptoms may appear within the first few days after starting this medication.
-Seek immediate attention if you notice any of these rare but serious side effects: difficulty speaking, weakness on one side of the body, seizures, red pinpoint-sized bleeding spots on the skin, dark-colored urine, or yellowing of eyes/skin (see also Side Effects section).
+Get medical help right away if you have any of these serious side effects: difficulty speaking, weakness on one side of the body, seizures, red/purple pinpoint-sized spots on the skin, dark-colored urine, or yellowing eyes/skin (see also Side Effects section).

-Your doctor will be monitoring your blood counts before and regularly during treatment, especially the first 3 months of therapy.
+Your doctor will be monitoring your blood counts before and regularly during treatment, especially the first 3 months of treatment.
 It is important that you keep all your medical and laboratory appointments.

 USES: This medication is used to prevent strokes in people who cannot take aspirin or for whom aspirin has failed to work.
-It may also be used in combination with aspirin following certain types of heart procedures (e.g., coronary stent implant).
+It may also be used in combination with aspirin following certain types of heart procedures (such as coronary stent implant).

-Take this medication with food or just after a meal, usually twice daily, or as directed by your doctor.
-Do not take this medication two hours before or after taking antacids.
+Take this medication by mouth with food or just after a meal as directed by your doctor, usually twice daily.

-Duration of therapy is based on your medical condition.
+The length of treatment is based on your medical condition.
 If you are taking this medication to prevent clots after a stent implant, it is generally taken with aspirin for up to 30 days unless otherwise directed by your doctor.
 Consult your doctor for more details.

-Use this medication regularly in order to get the most benefit from it.
-To help you remember, use it at the same times each day.
-Do not increase your dose or take this more often than prescribed.
+Take this medication regularly to get the most benefit from it.
+To help you remember, take it at the same times each day.
+Do not increase your dose or use this drug more often or for longer than prescribed.
+Your condition will not improve any faster, and your risk of side effects will increase.
 It is important to continue taking this medication even if you feel well.
 Do not stop taking this medication without consulting your doctor.